 It’s the perfect excuse to eat cheese

-We tend to shy away from cheese because of the carbs, but on National Cheddar Day, it’s only right to have some cheese and have it abundantly.
-So forget the carbs today, and have some cheese.
+We tend to shy away from cheese because of the fat content, but on National Cheddar Day, it’s only right to have some cheese and have it abundantly.
+So forget the fat today, and have some cheese.

 We get to try out new recipes